pokt-network/pocket-economics/High-level Use Case/DevUnstakingNetwork.md

 5. System confirms.
 6. System sends returned POKT amount to developers wallet.

 I am a developer in the Pocket Network.
-I have been **staked for less than 3 eras** and I would like to unstake some amount of the POKT I have staked in the network.
+I have been **staked for less than 3 eons** and I would like to unstake some amount of the POKT I have staked in the network.

 1. Developer visits the developer portal.
 2. Developer logs into their account.